-- 5.16 Self-sufficiency in terms of waste, as outlined in Article 16 of the EU Waste Framework Directive, refers to the principle that each Member State of the European Union should aim to manage and dispose of its own waste within its borders, to the extent possible.
-This encourages Member States to take responsibility for their own waste and is designed to reduce the need for cross boundary waste movements, which can create inequalities between countries and 'waste tourism'.
-The principle applies at national level to England & Wales as a whole. - 5.17 The principle of self-sufficiency has been adapted for local waste planning purposes to establish how much management capacity should be provided in each waste Plan area, Through the addition of the term 'net', this recognises that movements of waste occur between waste Plan area, as waste management is not generally limited by administrative boundaries.
+- 5.17 Self-sufficiency in terms of waste, as outlined in Article 16 of the EU Waste Framework Directive, refers to the principle that each Member State of the European Union should aim to manage and dispose of its own waste within its borders, to the extent possible.
+This encourages Member states to take responsibility for their own waste and is designed to reduce the need for cross boundary waste movements, which can create inequalities between countries and waste tourism.
+The principle applies at national level to England & Wales as a whole. - 5.18 The principle of self-sufficiency has been adapted for local waste planning purposes to establish how much management capacity should be provided in each waste Plan area, Through the addition of the term 'net', this recognises that movements of waste occur between waste Plan area, as waste does not generally recognise administrative boundaries.
 Movements can be beneficial for optimising the waste management system where economies of scale apply.
 This means there is no expectation that each tonne of waste produced in a particular Plan area is to be managed within that Plan area.
 Rather that, overall, there should be a balance of provision.
-The objective of net self- sufficiency is therefore to ensure that there is sufficient capacity to manage the tonnage of waste equivalent to that predicted to arise within a Plan area.
+The objective of net self-sufficiency is therefore to ensure that there is sufficient capacity to manage the tonnage of waste equivalent to that predicted to arise within a Plan area.
 The degree to which a Plan area is net self-sufficient can be established by comparing the available capacity within the Plan area with the projected capacity requirements.
-A snapshot of the position for East London is presented in Figure 5, based on actual reported movements in 2022.
+A snapshot of the position for East London is presented in Figure 5, based on actual reported movements in 2022. - 5.19 It should be noted that Figure 5 presents: - 1. a snapshot in time for a single year; and - is not necessarily a true representation of net -self-sufficiency as actual inputs to facilities in 2022 may not be reflective of potential capacity of sites operating in East London (in most cases inputs will be lower than actual site capacity).

-&lt;sup>19 https://eur-lex.europa.eu/eli/dir/2008/98/oj
+&lt;sup>20 https://eur-lex.europa.eu/eli/dir/2008/98/oj